okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

   cid: "0oabskvc6442nkvQO0h7",
   uid: "00u5t60iloOHN9pBi0h7",
   scp: [
-    "groups",
-    "phone",
     "openid"
   ]
+  "groups": [
+    "WestCoastDivision"
+  ]
 }
  ~~~

-The ID token contains the group WestCoastDivision so the audience (`aud`) has access to the group information about the user.
-The access token contains a reference to the scope that contains the group whitelist.
+The ID token or access token contains the group WestCoastDivision so the audience (`aud`) has access to the group information about the user.

 For flows other than implicit, post to the token endpoint `https://{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/token` with the user or client you want.
 Make sure the user is assigned to the app and to one of the groups from your whitelist.